SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 as defined in :ref:`Initialization_FailableInitializers`.

-A failable initializer requirement can be satisfied by a failable or non-failable initializer on a conforming type.
+A failable initializer requirement can be satisfied by a failable or nonfailable initializer on a conforming type.
-A non-failable initializer requirement can be satisfied by a non-failable initializer or an implicitly unwrapped failable initializer.
+A nonfailable initializer requirement can be satisfied by a nonfailable initializer or an implicitly unwrapped failable initializer.

 .. assertion:: failableRequirementCanBeSatisfiedByFailableInitializer